Sean1708/cargo-brew/README.md

 ## Upgrading

-To upgrade cargo-brew, simply `cargo brew` cargo-brew and cargo-brew will be `cargo brew`ed into the latest verion number:
+To upgrade cargo-brew, simply `cargo brew` cargo-brew and cargo-brew will be `cargo brew`ed into the latest version number:

     $ cargo brew cargo-brew